Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Results and discussion

 \subsection{Two-spin correlation}

 The two-spin correlation function of the RIXS intensity Eq.~\eqref{eq:stgreen} involves two spin operators.
-Consequently, we restrict the calculation to the case where $\mathcal{L}=0$ and $\mathcal{N}=1$.
+Consequently, we restrict the calculation to the case where $\mathcal{L}=0$ and $\mathcal{N}=1$ in Eq.~\eqref{eq:stgreen} with the RIXS scattering operators given by Eq.~\eqref{eq:o0s1m} and Eq.~\eqref{eq:o03m}.
 This yields the single- and the three- magnon spectra $I^{(0,S,1)}_{\mathrm{1m}}$ and $I^{(0,1/S,1)}_{\mathrm{3m}}$, respectively.
 Within a local spin-flip scenario, the two-spin correlation function manifests as a single magnon RIXS response.
 The single magnon direct RIXS process at the $L_3$-edge is facilitated by SOC in the intermediate state, created by the annihilation of a core-hole~\cite{PhysRevLett.103.117003,PhysRevLett.102.167401,ament2010strong}.
 The Hamiltonian also includes a one-to-three magnon hybridization process at $\mathcal{O}(1/S)$ which contributes to the spectroscopic behavior of the two-spin correlation function~\cite{PhysRevB.72.014403,PhysRevB.85.064421,Igarashi_2015_effect,PhysRevLett.115.207202,10.21468/SciPostPhys.4.1.001}.